mxriverlynn/rabbus/readme.md

 ## Extending Rabbus w/ Middleware

-Rabbus consumers use a middleware system that allows you to extend the capabilities of the bus.
-To use it, call the `.use` method of any given message consumer object (Receiver, Responder, Subscriber) or producer (Sender, Requester, Publisher).
+Rabbus message Producers and Consumers use a middleware system that allows you to extend the capabilities of the bus.
+To use it, call the `.use` method of any given message Consumer object (Receiver, Responder, Subscriber) or Producer (Sender, Requester, Publisher).

-This method takes a callback function with a signature that varies depending on whether you're using a producer or consumer.
+The `use` method takes a callback function with a signature that varies depending on whether you're using a producer or consumer.

 ### Consumer Middleware